CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step1.rst

 ~~~~~~~~~~~~~~~~~

-If you signed up for the workshop, you will have already been added to the NEON Community group.
+If you signed up for the workshop, you will have already been added to the AG2PI Community group.
 We have added a couple of apps that have all of the tools needed for the workshop.

 These Apps are yours to use!
 You can install new packages and software into them, but if that becomes too time consuming, consider learning about how to integrate your own Tools and Apps using the |Apps and Tool Guide|.